-Because a PTA is a volunteer association, leaders may be casual about handling money at times.
-However, it's important to recognize that as a member of the association's board of directors, PTA leaders can potentially be liable for mismanagement, abuse or embezzlement of the unit's funds.
-This section includes basic information to help protect yourself as an individual and your unit from mismanagement of funds.
+Because a PTA is a volunteer association, leaders may sometimes be casual about handling money.
+However, it's essential to recognize that as a member of the association's board of directors, PTA leaders can potentially be liable for mismanagement, abuse, or embezzlement of the unit's funds.
+This section includes basic information to help protect yourself and your unit from mismanagement of funds.

-Also refer to the Finance Quick Reference Guide for information such as a Fraud Prevention Checklist, Specific Warning Signs
+Also, refer to the Finance Quick Reference Guide for information such as a Fraud Prevention Checklist and Specific Warning Signs.